-Since 2008, 99designs has grown from a small, online forum into a global community and creative platform that makes it easy for designers and clients to work together to create fabulous designs that meet exacting briefs.
+Since 2008, 99designs has grown from a small, online forum into a global community and creative platform that makes it easy for designers and clients to work together on freelance jobs to create fabulous designs that meet exacting briefs.

 From clients who need custom design, to designers who want quality projects, people around the world rely on the tried-and-true 99designs creative process to get great design work online.

 Partners are now also tapping into 99designs’ API technology, community, and marketplace management expertise to solve their own customers’ creative bottlenecks.
 Companies like Squarespace have leveraged existing 99designs infrastructure to launch a creative ecosystem around their core product, matching customers with relevant experts exactly when they need them.